Shibboleth interconnection

 Preamble

-Interconnecting the LockSelf application with an identity federation is done via the SAMLv2 protocol.
-It is therefore possible to interconnect the application with your Shibboleth IDP.
+Interconnecting the LockSelf application with an identity federation is done through the SAMLv2 protocol.
+It is therefore possible to interconnect the application with your Shibboleth IdP.

-Please note that, depending on your installation and the version of Shibboleth used, the options shown may vary slightly.
+Please note that, depending on the installation and the Shibboleth version used, the elements offered may vary slightly.

-Retrieve the metadata URL or file and enter it in the LockSelf application.
+Retrieve the URL or the metadata file and enter it in the LockSelf application.
 To do this, see this documentation: Configuring the SSO interconnection (private cloud only).

-Once your IDP metadata file is uploaded to LockSelf, you can retrieve the application metadata that will be used to create the connector at the following URL:
+Once your IdP metadata file has been uploaded to LockSelf, you can retrieve the application's metadata, which you will use to create the connector, at the following URL:

 https://FQDN/saml2/metadata

-(where FQDN stands for the domain name of your LockSelf installation)
+(where FQDN replaces the domain name of your LockSelf installation)

 Step 3: Adapt the metadata-providers.xml file